jorgehpo/notebookJS/README.md

 ## API

-The *notebookJS* API consists of a single method: *execute_js*.
+### execute_js
 This method executes a javascript function and sets up the infrastructure for bidirectional communication between Python and Javascript using callbacks.

 ```python
 execute_js(